Lachine, Quebec: History

 The first seigniory, Côte-Saint-Sulpice, was granted to the explorer and fur trader René-Robert Cavelier, Sieur de La Salle in 1667, with the first French settlers arriving at the beginning of 1669.
 A trading post was established and then fortified under the name of Fort Rolland.
 This bastion became an important place for the fur trade.

 On August 4, 1689, more than 1500 Mohawk warriors raided the small village and burned it to the ground in retaliation for the ravaging of the Seneca lands, which the governor of New France, the Marquis de Denonville, was accused of having committed.
-The Lachine massacre left 80 dead.
+Some estimates suggest that during the Lachine massacre approximately 200 settlers were killed, while a further 120 were taken captive.

 Lachine was incorporated as a village in 1848.
 It became a town in 1872 and a city in 1909.
 In 1912, it annexed the neighbouring Town of Summerlea, itself founded in 1895.
 It merged with the town of Saint-Pierre in 1999, and the combined municipality merged into Montreal on January 1, 2002.
 Lachine's logo during its municipality days is still in use today.